shadowmint/unity-n-jsonbridge/README.md

 You can enable tests in: Player settings > Other Settings > Scripting Define Symbols

-The test key for this package is: TEMPLATE_TESTS
+The test key for this package is: N_JSONBRIDGE_TESTS